k2controls/piRover01/sp1t/w03/index.md

     - **Zoom video** showing remote desktop and Internet connectivity.
 See above.
       - Add your mp4 file to this week's zip file
       - or paste the URL to your cloud recording in the text area
+        - **Note: if you cannot connect to create the connection video then use the text space in the assignment submission to describe your attempts including any assistance such as makerspace visits.**